cyclr/docs/pages/v2/08-custom-connectors/04-create-a-connector/09-last-successful-run-date.md

 ## Add Last Successful Run Date

-If particular endpoint accepts a date as a parameter, you can enter the **Last Successful Run Date** as a mergefield.
+If a particular endpoint accepts a date as a parameter, you can enter the **Last Successful Run Date** as a mergefield.
 See the example API call below:

     `ht<span/>tps://ww<span/>w.api.com/contacts?$filter=createdDateTime ge {2021-11-02T14:32:02Z}`